CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 # Changelog

+##### Version 1.12 *(May 21, 2019)*

+* Fixed compatibility with May 20, 2019 Steam update.
+* Adjusted edited keyboard help for Steam version.
+* Fixed launcher issue with moving save files from a system with a controller installed to a system without one (**"There is an error importing setup files"**).
+* Controller input can now be disabled to work around phantom inputs.
+* Replaced update checker technology as the old one was causing launcher crashes for a small number of users.
+* Fixed launcher not starting with **"Entry Point Not Found"** error for a small number of users.
+* Fixed replaced videos failing to play for some Linux users.
+* More typo fixes etc.

 ##### Version 1.11 *(Feb 03, 2019)*

 * Fixed an issue where the installer would crash on pre-AVX CPUs.